splunk/SA-CrowdstrikeDevices/docs/start/sources.md

 # Enable asset correlation

-Confirm asset correlation has been setup in Enterprise Security.
+Confirm asset correlation has been setup in Splunk Enterprise Security.

-1. Navigate to Enterprise Security > Configure > Data Enrichment > Asset and Identity Management.
+1. Navigate to Splunk Enterprise Security > Configure > Data Enrichment > Asset and Identity Management.
 1. Switch to the "Correlation Setup" tab.
 1. Either enable for all sourcetypes <small>(Recommended)</small> or selectively by sourcetype.
     - If you choose to enable select sourcetypes, ensure the `stash` sourcetype is also selected so Notable events will be enriched with asset information.